ome/ngff/rfc/1/index.md

 * “Implementation complete” with a link to the available code

 Where a review is required, **Reviewers** are free to structure the text in the most useful way.
-A template markdown file (TODO: link) is available but not mandatory.
+A [template markdown file](templates/review_template) is available but not mandatory.
 Useful sections include:

 * Summary
 * Significant comments and questions
 * Minor comments and questions